campswim/dashboard-demo/README.md

     [x] As an adminstrator, I want to select one, some, or all ignored orders and perform any one of the following actions on them:
       [x] unignore.

-  - Order View tab (currently hidden)
+- Order View page (currently hidden)

     [x] As a user, I want to see the order detail from various places (CRM, Staging, ERP) to determine how far the order went through the CRM2GP workflow and compare order values among these various stages.
     [ ] As an administrator, I want to be able to do the following: